opencomputeproject/SAI-Challenger/usecases/README.md

 - running TCs with traffic (with `--traffic` option) on HW;
 - running TCs with traffic on ASIC simulator when it also runs inside the same Docker container as syncd or sai_thrift server but exposes ports outside the container;

-# Use-Case List
+# Representative Use-Cases
 ## Virtual DUT, SW Traffic Generator
 Summary:
-* Everything runs on the test host
+* SAI-Challenger runs on the test host
+* The DUT is a SW dataplane running on the same test host.
-* SAI-Challenger is virtually cabled to a software DUT using veth connections.
+* SAI-Challenger is virtually cabled to the software DUT using veth connections.
 * The DUT is controlled via SAI-thrift, sairedis, or both (at different times), depending upon DUT capabilities, using internal management network.
 * Software traffic generation using host's veth ports, can use either or both:
   *  PTF/Scapy (packet-at-a-time)